meap/runecs/README.md

   preichl/runecs list
 ```

 > Note: You have to pass the environment variables with AWS credentials.
-I recommend using [direnv](https://direnv.net/) which I mentioned in our [introduction post](https://dev.to/preichl/streamline-your-ecs-workflow-easy-database-migrations-with-a-runecs-cli-tool-5d2h).
+I recommend using [direnv](https://direnv.net/) which I mentioned in the [introduction post](https://dev.to/preichl/streamline-your-ecs-workflow-easy-database-migrations-with-a-runecs-cli-tool-5d2h).

 ## 📦 Other way